 OSHA Head Protection Guidelines

-• They might bump their heads against fixed objects, such as exposed pipes or beams,
+- Contacting their head with fixed objects, such as exposed pipes or beams.

-In general, protective helmets or hard hats should do the following:
+Protective helmets or hard hats must accomplish each of the following:

 Types of Hard Hats

-Class G (listed as Class A in ANSI Z89.1-1986) hats provide impact and penetration resistance along with limited voltage protection (up to 2,200 volts).
+- Class G (listed as Class A in ANSI Z89.1-1986).
+Provides resistance to impact and penetration and voltage protection up to 2,200 volts.

-Hard hats with any of the following defects should be removed from service and replaced:
+- Headgear that displays any damage or defects should be removed from service and replaced.